Tip Calculator

 Frequently Asked Questions

-The quickest mental math method: move the decimal point one place left to find 10% of the bill.
+The quickest mental math method is the 10% anchor technique: move the decimal point one place to the left to find 10% of the bill.
 For a $56 bill, 10% is $5.60.
 Double that for 20% ($11.20), or add half of 10% to get 15% ($5.60 + $2.80 = $8.40).
-Another shortcut: in areas with roughly 8–10% sales tax, simply double the tax amount for an approximate 16–20% tip.
-For splitting bills, calculate the total tip first, then divide by the number of people.
-Or simply use our tip calculator above for instant results.
+For 18%, calculate 20% and subtract a small amount — $11.20 minus about $1.10 gives you roughly $10.10.
+Another popular shortcut works well in areas with sales tax between 8% and 10%: simply double the tax amount on your receipt for an approximate 16–20% tip.
+For example, if tax on your bill is $6.40, doubling it gives $12.80, which is close to an 18% tip on an $80 bill.
+When splitting bills among friends, calculate the total tip on the full bill first, then divide by the number of people — this avoids the common problem of each person tipping on their individual amount and the server ending up short.
+The simplest option of all is to use our tip calculator above, which handles percentage calculations, pre-tax adjustments, and bill splitting instantly.